 How do I reimburse my team?

-If you’re paying back your team, you can use expense-tracking software to pay folks every few weeks or months at the rate you choose.
+If you’re paying back your team, you can use expense-tracking software to pay folks every few weeks or months for business miles with the reimbursement amount you choose.

 And there you have it—your playbook for mileage reimbursement.
-With this guide in your (mental) dashboard, you’ll be able to pay back your team, stay compliant, and keep your company moving and grooving.
+With this guide in your (mental) dashboard, you’ll be able to stay compliant and keep your company moving and grooving.